How to Prove a Driver Was Distracted

 States established further tort reforms.
 For example, a plaintiff once could receive all damages from a single defendant when multiple defendants shared the blame.
 Now, the obligation to pay applies to all defendants.
 Another rule added by the states, collateral source, prevents defendants from mentioning any compensation a plaintiff may have already received, like payouts from the plaintiff’s own insurance.
 This prevented juries from potentially reducing a payout by taking into account payments already received.
 This rule applies to all medical malpractice lawsuits and in many personal injury claims.
 Some state courts later declared this rule unconstitutional.
 Several resources exist to help you find out what damage caps exist in your state, as well as what exemptions or special rules apply for specific situations.

-Posted by mockingbird at 6:11 pm
+Posted by Aaron Herbert at 6:11 pm

 What Is a “Failure to Protect” Claim?